Ralph Thornton Community Centre: Association of Community Centres

-The Ralph Thornton Community Centre is a community centre that forms the centre of the Leslieville/South Riverdale neighbourhood of Toronto, Canada.
+Ralph Thornton Community Organization

+The Centre operates alongside a charitable partner organization the Ralph Thornton Community Organization (or RTCO).
+A registered charity founded in 2001, the RTCO works to support the establishment, operation, programming, and projects undertaken by the RTCC and other community groups.

+765 Queen St. E.

 The neoclassical heritage structure was originally built by the federal government to house Postal Station G. Designed by one of Toronto's most noted architects E.J.
 Lennox, it opened in 1913.
-In 1979 it was leased to the city and converted into a community centre.
-The building today is home to the Queen/Saulter branch of the Toronto Public Library, a day care, and has offices for some 30 community organizations.
-It is named after Ralph Thornton, a taxi driver and prominent community activist in the Riverdale area.
+In 1979 it was leased to the city and converted into a community centre over a two-year process.